When to Introduce Babies to Water?

 There is substantial supporting research to indicate cows’ milk should not be given as a drink until infants are older than one year.
 In particular as this will interfere with their primary milk feeding (breastmilk/formula) and especially places babies at risk of low iron.
 After 1 year of age, cows milk (full milk) is an important source of calcium, protein, riboflavin and vitamin B12.
 Remember if toddlers are given cows’ milk, it should be plain milk with no flavouring or sugar added.

-I cover all of these important aspects of fluid for infants in detail in my soon-to-be released new book The Nourished Baby so keep an eye out for this and if you have any individual questions regarding your babies fluid intake you can book a consultation online right here
+I cover all of these important aspects of fluid for infants in The Nourished Baby and for toddlers (including the complex issue of toddler milk), in The Nourished Toddler if you have any individual questions regarding your babies fluid intake you can book a consultation online right here.